 Adverse selection

 and moral hazard work together in the car insurance world.
-They

-we can better understand the market and the problems it faces.
+ideas, we can better understand the market and the problems it faces.

-Understanding Adverse Selection in
+Understanding Adverse Selection in Car Insurance

-In the complex world of car insurance, a key concept
+In the complex world of car insurance, a key concept is

-is adverse selection.
+adverse selection.
 This happens when high-risk drivers look

 for insurance more, making premiums go up for everyone.